liubenyuan/vispy-tutorial/gloo/02-shaders.md

 *(text copied and modified from [GLSL: An Introduction](http://nehe.gamedev.net/article/glsl_an_introduction/25007/))*

  - `attribute` : attributes are **only available in vertex** shader and they are input values which change every vertex, for example the vertex position or normals.
 Attributes are **read-only**.
  - `uniform` : values which do not change during a rendering, for example the light position or the light color.
 Uniforms are available in **both vertex and fragment** shaders.
-Uniforms are **read-only**.
+Uniforms are **read-only** from shaders.
  - `varying` : varyings are used for passing data from a vertex shader to a fragment shader.
 Varyings are (perspective correct) interpolated across the primitive.
 Varyings are **read-only in fragment** shader but are **read and writeable in vertex** shader (but be careful, reading a varying type before writing to it will return an undefined value).
 If you want to use varyings you have to **declare the same varying** in your vertex shader and in your fragment shader.

 ### 1.4 Built-in types